About Us – Board of Directors: 2017/2018

 Hello!
-My name is Shawna Pereira … I have been a resident of Cabbagetown for the last 10 years and have recently dawned the “yellow scarf” as the organizer for our annual Cabbagetown Forsythia Festival, held rain or shine the 1st Sunday of May in Wellesley Park.
+My name is Shawna Pereira … I have been a resident of Cabbagetown for the last decade s and wear the “yellow scarf” as the co-chair for our annual Cabbagetown Forsythia Festival, held rain or shine the first Sunday of May in Wellesley Park.

-I’m a freelance photographer that loves shooting weddings, births and families.
-I’m a mom to a 9-year old-girl named Nyla.
-My husband’s name is Ashley (and yes, he is a man with a girls name).
+I’m a freelance photographer who loves shooting weddings, births and families.
+I’m a mom to a 10-year old-girl named Nyla.
+My husband’s name is Ashley (and yes, he is a man with a girl’s name).
 We live on the quiet and quirky street of Salisbury Ave…the street that is ONE WAY, for only half the street.